Military Knights of Windsor

-The Military Knights of Windsor, originally the Alms Knights and informally the Poor Knights, are retired military officers who receive a pension and accommodation at Windsor Castle, and who provide support for the Order of the Garter and for the services of St. George's Chapel, Windsor Castle.
-They are commanded by a senior retired officer as Governor of the Military Knights of Windsor.
+The Military Knights of Windsor (who were originally named the Alms Knights and known informally as the Poor Knights) are retired military officers who receive a pension and accommodation at Windsor Castle, to provide support for the Order of the Garter and for the services of St. George's Chapel, Windsor Castle.
+They are commanded by a senior retired officer, the Governor of the Military Knights of Windsor.

+After the 19th century, the Military Knights were not required to be poor, and retired military officers who were members of chivalric orders were appointed to their office.